 At present, the CS Massotti offers first cycle studies (Bachelor) only.
-The studies lasts four years, with 60 credits (ECTS) each.
+The studies last four years, with 60 credits (ECTS) each.

-The study plan is organized in five main fields: Composition, Conducting (Choir and Orchestra), Music Education, Musicology and Performing (instruments and Singing).
+The study plan is organized in five main fields: Composition, Conducting (Choir or Orchestra), Music Education, Musicology and Performing (instruments and Singing).

 See the charts of subjects for each of the main fields.

 Incoming students are expected to have a proper level of Spanish, specially if they have to attend theoretical subjects.
 Most of professors can speak English, and there is no problem to use this language in performing classes (individual lessons, chamber music, choir,...), but this option is quite unlikely in theoretical group classes.